rvciosstudent/CIS2802013/Week 3 MyFaves Exercise/Homework.md

 8) Connect both UIWebViews to FileOwner

-   CTRL+CLICK+DRAG BOTH UIWebView to FileOwner for iPad and iPhone .xib files.
+   CTRL+CLICK+DRAG FileOwner to UIWebView for iPad and iPhone .xib files.
    Click on 'WebSite' object to complete connection for iPad and iPhone UIWebView object

 9) Go to page: MyFavesDetailViewController.m and add code for @sythesize